-I graduated from Washington State University in 1995 with a degree in creative writing and I did what any self respecting liberal arts major would do…
+I graduated from Washington State University in 1995 with a degree in English with a minor in public speaking and did what any self respecting liberal arts major would do…

 Nothing remotely related to my field of study.
-I’ve worked as a barista, had the privilege to work in a zoo and an aquarium, sold handmade goods at a local farmer’s market, had kids, taught Montessori third graders how to write research papers, volunteered as a Dewey decimal loving, library superhero, trained a dog (you get the idea.)
+I’ve worked as a barista, had the privilege to work in a zoo and an aquarium, sold handmade goods at a local farmer’s markets, had kids, taught Montessori third graders how to write research papers, volunteered as a Dewey decimal loving, library aide superhero, trained a dog (you get the idea).

 I grew up in Seattle and currently live in Spokane, WA.
 I’ve spent most of my life in some part of the Pacific Northwest.
 Nothing makes me happier than hiking through the woods on a foggy day.
 Yep, I’m one of those people.

-I live with my gardening crazed, chemist husband, two kiddos, whiny cats, and a faithful chocolate lab named Ruby.
+I live with my garden-crazed chemist husband, two kiddos, three whiny cats, several chickens and a faithful chocolate lab named Ruby.